Gladys Bentley: Legal battle

 The same year, she attempted to move her act to Broadway, despite legal issues.
 There she received many complaints about her raunchy performances which resulted in the police locking up the doors of places she performed.
-Unable to express her talent on Broadway, she was forced to move back to Harlem in 1934, where she then played at the Ubangi Club for three years before it closed in 1937.
+Unable to express her talent on Broadway, moved back to Harlem in 1934, where she then played at the Ubangi Club for three years before it closed in 1937.